-This is my personal story about how my relationship with not only myself but with men has changed after I overcame my need to be accepted by others.
-I have had a couple of serious relationships but I am a different person to who I used to be and therefore I want different things from a relationship and in a man than I used to.
+This is my personal story about how my relationship with not only myself but with men changed after I overcame my need to be accepted by others.
+I've had a couple of serious relationships but I'm a different person to who I used to be and therefore I want different things from a relationship and in a man than I used to.

-I work with children and women so the chances of meeting someone at work were slim-to-none!
+All of my adult-life I've worked with either children or women so the chances of meeting someone at work were slim-to-none!
 Back in 2007, after a 6 year relationship ended, I tried Internet dating.
-I have actually met some really lovely people and had two relationships which lasted over 2 years.
-But I wanted more.
+I met some really lovely people and had two relationships which lasted over 2 years, but I wanted more.
 I knew I was holding back.
 I knew that I was after something different.
 I wasn’t being fully ME.
 I didn't feel "safe" to be myself.

-If you have ever felt like you wear a “mask” then you will know what I mean.
-If you have ever suffered with low self-esteem then you will know what I mean.
+If you have ever felt like you wear a “mask” then you'll know what I mean.
+If you've ever suffered with low self-esteem then you will know what I mean.

 When I was a little girl my parents used to call me Emma Quite Contrary after the book: